 5. Don’t act like a rookie

 Now that you know what you can (and can’t!) bring through security, don’t act like a rookie.
 Know the rules to speed things up.
-Have your shoes, belt, anything metal including coins, wallet, phone packed away in your bag or in the pockets of your jacket and just put them all on the conveyor belt.
+Have your shoes, belt, anything metal including coins, wallet, phone packed away in your bag or in the pockets of your jacket and just put them all on the conveyor belt or in a bin.
 If everyone knows the drill, you won’t have to wait so long.
 If going through an international airport like London’s Heathrow, follow this advice.

 6. Get Clear and TSA PreCheck

-Speaking of waiting, last year the TSA administrator said travelers going through the standard security check should expect wait times around 30 minutes.
+Speaking of waiting, TSA administrator David Pekoske said travelers going through the standard security check should expect wait times around 30 minutes.
 If you have TSA PreCheck, it’s under 10 minutes.
-Expect the same this year and if you want to make it under two minutes, sign up for Clear.
-Just be sure that the airports and terminals you fly out of most offer it before shelling out the money.
+If you want to make it under two minutes, sign up for CLEAR.
+Just be sure that the airports and terminals you fly out of most often offer it before shelling out the money.

 7. Fly off-peak

 If you haven’t purchased your ticket yet (what are you thinking?) there are, surprisingly, some deals left to be had, especially if you fly on Thanksgiving Day or the Friday after.
 These are two of the slowest and cheapest days of the year to fly.
-Here are some tips for finding cheap flights for Thanksgiving and while we’re at it, for Christmas, too.
-TIP: If you want to greatly reduce your risks of being delayed, take the first flight of the day out.
-Planes and crews are usually at the destination so you don’t have to wait for any of them coming in from another location.
+Here are some tips for finding cheap flights for the holidays.
+TIP: If you want to greatly reduce your risk of being delayed, take the first flight of the day out.
+Planes and crew are usually at the destination already so you don’t have to wait for any of them coming in from another location.

 8. Upgrade your seat and state of mind

 Most business travelers aren’t traveling over the holidays, so travelers can usually buy a first-class ticket or snag an upgrade for much cheaper than normal.
-With packed planes, COVID and other viruses, now is the time to splurge to lessen your chances of catching something.
 It especially makes sense if it’s not that much more money and you’re checking bags since first class comes with two free checked bags, free food and of course, a comfortable seat with fewer people around you.

 9. How to get the best seat